Note: There are affiliate links to the products and resources mentioned below.

 Poor College Student Days

-I worked hard all during high school to secure the grades and test scores needed to qualify for a full-ride scholarship to the state school of my choice (Utah State), and I worked full-time the summer before moving away from home in order to save up to pay 9 months’ worth of rent so I wouldn’t have to worry about it during the school year (a practice I would repeat every summer).
+I worked hard all during high school to secure the grades and test scores needed to qualify for a full-ride scholarship to the state university of my choice (Utah State), and I worked full-time the summer before moving away from home in order to save up to pay 9 months’ worth of rent so I wouldn’t have to worry about it during the school year (a practice I would repeat every summer).
 The first couple years of school, I got a little bit of financial help on a monthly basis from my parents (around $150 a month, if I remember correctly), but I still needed to work part-time to cover all of my expenses, and by about my third year into school, I was all on my own financially.

-For most of the years I was at school, I shared an apartment with 5 roommates, including my best friend Kayla, who shared a room with me.
+For most of the years I was at school, I shared an apartment with 5 roommates, including one of my best friends Kayla, who shared a room with me.
 I remember that in those first 3 years, we couldn’t collectively afford the high utility bill, so (if I remember correctly) we kept our apartment at a chilly 50 degrees all winter long.
 Anytime anyone used the oven to cook something, we would often all gather around or even lean up against it while it ran, and as soon as whatever was in it had finished baking, we would open the oven door wide so that the heat could permeate some into the rest of the apartment.
 I also remember that during this time, we counted Sundays as our “heat treat” days, and we would crank the heat up to a full 60 degrees #rebels).
 Because it was so cold all the time at home, I often just spent the majority of my days on campus (even more than I had to be there), just simply to be somewhere where I was warm all the time without needing to wear a coat and heavy socks inside.

 Another thing we did to save money one of those years was that we showered on campus.
 I used to go swimming in the early mornings with a couple of my roommates, and we would bring all of the supplies we needed to the locker room by the pool so that we could take full advantage of being able to have as much hot water as we wanted (without having to worry about saving some for anyone else) when we took a shower after our morning swim.
 With half of the roommates doing this for the majority of our showers that week, we actually saved quite a bit in hot water costs!